 The Russian-Ukrainian conflict has been going on for a long time.
 Still, the recent violence and escalation could have devastating impacts on the environment, mainly because of the environmental sensitivity of these regions.

-Ukraine is already a radioactive-dense region, as it is the site of the Chernobyl nuclear plant.
+Ukraine is already a radioactive-dense region, as it is the site of the Chornobyl nuclear plant.
 Additionally, Ukraine is heavily dependent on nuclear energy to generate its electricity.
 Eastern Ukraine has many metallurgical plants, chemical factories, and power stations.

 “Fighting around these sites risks generating extreme toxic pollution, with severe health impacts worsening the already horrific humanitarian crisis for local people,” said Richard Pearshouse, the head of Crisis and the Environment at Amnesty International, in an email addressed to grist.org.